-Combinatorial interaction testing (CIT) has been used successfully as a system level test method [6,7,16,17,24-27,29].
+Combinatorial interaction testing (CIT) has been used successfully as a system level test method [7,8,17,18,23,24, 26, 27, 29].
 CIT combines all t-combinations of parameter inputs or configuration options in a systematic way so that we know we have tested a measured subset input (or configuration) space.
-Research has shown that we can achieve high fault detection rates given a small set of test cases [6,17,25,29].

-Many of the current research directions into this technique examine specialised problems such as the addition of constraints between parameter values [2,8,13,20,24], or re-ordering (prioritising) test suites to improve early coverage [4,5,24-26].
-Other work has studied the impact of testing at increasing higher strengths (t > 2) [15,23].
+Research has shown that we can achieve high fault detection rates given a small set of test cases [7, 18, 24, 29].
+Many of the current research directions into this technique examine specialised problems such as the addition of constraints between parameter values [2, 9, 14, 20, 23], or re-ordering (prioritising) test suites to improve early coverage [4, 5, 23, 24, 26].
+Other work has studied the impact of testing at increasing higher strengths (t > 2) [16, 22], In a recent survey by Nie et al. [21] CIT research is shown by a taxonomy to show the areas of study.
+We have extracted data from this table for 3 columns, fault detection, constriants and prioritisation.

-Table 1: Overview of literatu re on faul t detectio on, prioritisa tion and c constraints: extracted from [21]].

-Authors Fault detect.
-Prioritisation Constraints

-Bryce et al. [3] \checkmark \checkmark \checkmark

-Cohen DM et al. [6] \checkmark

-Cohen MB et al. [9] \checkmark \checkmark \checkmark

-Grindal et al. [13] \checkmark

-Kuhn et al. [17] \checkmark

-Nie et el.
-[28] \checkmark

-Schroeder et al. [27] \checkmark

-In a recent survey by Nie et al. [21] CIT research is categorised by a taxonomy to show the areas of study.
-We have extracted data from this table for 3 columns, fault detection, constraints and prioritisation.
 We show this in Table 1 and add a reference to one of the papers from that survey (the survey may include more than one paper per name).

-At first glance it might appear from Table 1 that there has been broad coverage of these topics in previous work.
-However, this is deceptive since most of these CIT aspects are studied in isolation.
-There are no previous studies that cross the boundaries of prioritisation, constraints and fault detection.
+While it appears there is quite broad coverage of these topics, this is deceptive since most are studied in isolation.
+We do not have studies that cross the boundaries of prioritisation, constraints and fault detection.